So, you’ve decided to open up a bike rental shop, or you’re at least thinking about it - awesome!

 We know, your fingers might be itching already waiting to get to work already but at this point, we want to highlight that you should never skip the phase of writing a comprehensive business plan when you are starting a new business or even opening up a new branch.
 It will save you from so much trouble in the long run when you have plans and scenarios written out in advance.
 Furthermore, a solid business plan is mandatory if you are planning to seek external funding for your business.

 The purpose of a business plan is to give a comprehensive view of your future business and the environment where it will operate.
 The business plan makes your dreams more tangible by forcing you to write down the concrete plans and practical steps related to achieving your goals.
 However, your business plan doesn't need to be an accurate roadmap of actions.

-Company description goes into the detail of your company's purpose.
-What is the product or service you provide and why it generates value for your customers?
+Company description goes into detail about your company's purpose.
+What is the product or service you provide and why does it generate value for your customers?

 For a bike rental business, it can be explaining the type of your business more in-depth.
 Below, you'll find examples of different types of bike rental businesses:

 City bike rentals are particularly popular among tourists who like to explore their destination by bicycle.
 Usually, the customers of these businesses are most interested in an efficient, comfortable, and safe way of commuting from one place to another.
 Depending on the destination, the business can be seasonal.
 Usually, there is a high potential for additional sales from services like bike repairs, guided tours, or selling maps for example.